h1

 ACADEMIC APPOINTMENTS

-2008-present – Assistant Professor, Dept. of Anatomy, Western University of Health Sciences
+2008-2014 – Assistant Professor, Dept. of Anatomy, Western University of Health Sciences

 2007-2008 – Instructor, School of Natural Science and Writing Program, UC Merced